0pyat92/0pyat92/README.md

 </div>
 </br>

-I am passionate about Front-end development.
+I am passionate about Full Stack development.
 For almost one year, I have been dedicating myself and studying a lot to evolve and overcome each challenge.

 ## Technologies I use on a daily basis: